04-01-2013, 10:12 AM

 Quote:

 The forces cooperate in such a way as to create a coincidental match up of energy levels, which enables the production of carbon from the fusing of three helium atoms.
 For three helium atoms to collide and create carbon is very unlikely, however, because under normal circumstances, the energies would not match up perfectly, and the three helium atoms would come apart before they had time to fuse into carbon.
 It takes a little extra time to deal with the energy mismatch.
 But, if there is a statistically unusual match of the energies, then the process is much faster.
 The slightest change to either the strong or electromagnetic forces would alter the energy levels, resulting in greatly reduced production of carbon and an ultimately uninhabitable universe.
 In the 1950s, Cambridge University astronomer Fred Hoyle recognized the precision of the energy match up, called carbon resonance, and made the following observation: Read Karl Giberson's Science and the Sacred entry The Road Less Traveled for more on the fine-tuning of the physical constants.
-"A commonsense interpretation of the facts suggests that a super-intellect has monkeyed with physics, as well as with chemistry and biology, and that there are no blind forces worth speaking about in nature.
-The numbers one calculates from the facts seem to me so overwhelming as to put this conclusion almost beyond question."
-5

 Hoyle did not mean to argue in favor of divine intervention as an answer.
 The scientific explanation of carbon’s development was readily accessible, although this explanation offers no insight into why the fundamental forces cooperated to produce the unusual energy match up.
 Hoyle’s remark should be understood as an acknowledgement of how startling it is that the universe has the exact properties that enable the existence of life.

-07-19-2013, 12:44 PM
+Old 07-19-2013, 12:44 PM #44

 Obsessed Member